-ACTION BY: Richard Murray, Head of Finance (b) FI/FA/7 Medium Term Financial Plan 2022/23 to 2024/25 The Prudential Code requires the Council to develop three-year revenue forecasts and three-year capital expenditure plans.
-These are shown in the Medium Term Financial Plan 2022/23 to 2024/25, a copy of which was circulated.
-Proposed by Councillor Webb Seconded by Councillor Kelly and agreed that the Medium Term Financial Plan 2022/23 to 2024/25 be noted.
-NO ACTION (c) FI/FA/8 Treasury Management Strategy The Local Government Finance Act (Northern Ireland) 2011 and the Local Government (Capital Finance and Accounting) Regulations (Northern Ireland) 2011 requires the council, in carrying out its capital finance functions, to have regard to the current editions of the CIPFA Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes and the Prudential Code.
+RECOMMENDATION: that the MRP Policy 2022/23 be approved.
+Prepared & Agreed by: Richard Murray, Head of Finance (b) FI/FA/7 Medium Term Financial Plan 2022/23 to 2024/25 The Prudential Code requires the council to develop three-year revenue forecasts and three-year capital expenditure plans.
+These are shown in the Medium Term Financial Plan 2022/23 to 2024/25, a copy of which is enclosed.
+RECOMMENDATION: that the Medium Term Financial Plan 2022/23 to 2024/25 be noted.
+Prepared & Agreed by: Richard Murray, Head of Finance (c) FI/FA/8 Treasury Management Strategy The Local Government Finance Act (Northern Ireland) 2011 and the Local Government (Capital Finance and Accounting) Regulations (Northern Ireland) 2011 requires the council, in carrying out its capital finance functions, to have regard to the current editions of the CIPFA Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes and the Prudential Code.
 The Council is therefore required to set out its Treasury Management Policy and Strategy and to prepare an Annual Investment Strategy which sets out the council's policies for managing its investments and for giving priority to the security and liquidity of those investments.
-Copies of the above policy and strategies were circulated.
+Copies of the above policy and strategies are enclosed.

-Proposed by Councillor Webb Seconded by Councillor Kelly and agreed that i) the Treasury Management Policy be approved ii) the Treasury Management Strategy 2022/23 be approved iii) the Annual Investment Strategy 2022/23 be approved ACTION BY: Richard Murray, Head of Finance (d) FI/FA/9 Report by the Chief Financial Officer on the Robustness of the Estimates and Adequacy of Reserves Section 4 and 6 of the Local Government Finance Act (Northern Ireland) 2011 requires the Council to have regard to a report, a copy of which was circulated, from the Chief Financial Officer on the robustness of the estimates and adequacy of reserves when considering the estimates for the next financial year.
-Proposed by Councillor Webb Seconded by Councillor Kelly and agreed that the Report by the Chief Financial Officer on the Robustness of the Estimates and Adequacy of the Reserves be noted.
-NO ACTION (e) FI/FA/5 Capital Strategy The Prudential Code requires the Council to develop a Capital Strategy which provides a high-level overview of the long-term context of capital expenditure and investment decisions and their associated risks and rewards along with an overview of how risk is managed for future financial sustainability.
-A copy of the Capital strategy was circulated.
-Proposed by Councillor Webb Seconded by Councillor Kelly and agreed that the Capital Strategy 2022/23 be approved.
+RECOMMENDATION: that; i) the Treasury Management Policy be approved; - ii) the Treasury Management Strategy 2022/23 be approved; - iii) the Annual Investment Strategy 2022/23 be approved.
+Prepared & Agreed by: Richard Murray, Head of Finance (d) FI/FA/9 Report by the Chief Financial Officer on the Robustness of the Estimates and Adequacy of Reserves Section 4 and 6 of the Local Government Finance Act (Northern Ireland) 2011 requires the Council to have regard to a report, a copy of which is enclosed, from the Chief Financial Officer on the robustness of the estimates and adequacy of reserves when considering the estimates for the next financial year.
+RECOMMENDATION: that the Report by the Chief Financial Officer on the Robustness of the Estimates and Adequacy of the Reserves be noted.
+Prepared & Agreed by: Richard Murray, Head of Finance Approved by: Jacqui Dixon, Chief Executive (e) FI/FA/5 Capital Strategy The Prudential Code requires the Council to develop a Capital Strategy which provides a high-level overview of the long-term context of capital expenditure and investment decisions and their associated risks and rewards along with an overview of how risk is managed for future financial sustainability.
+A copy of the Capital strategy is enclosed.